kloud9-ops/pyspark-unit-testing/README.md

       This repo provides the model implementation of Modularised way of PySpark Coding and also follows the TDD Approach for Development.

-      It is also integerated with Unit Testing with PyTest Framework.
+      It is integerated with Unit Testing with PyTest Framework.
 Also integrated with Code Coverage Framework with PyTest Cov.

-     Code is integrated with SonarQube Quality Analyser and Quality Gate.
+      Quality Analaysis integrated with SonarQube Quality Analyser and Quality Gate.

 #### Pre-Requesities